 Entrance Fees

-Entrance fees are costs that you pay before moving in.
+CCRC Entrance fees are costs that you pay before moving in.
 This one-time charge essentially holds your spot in the community, ensuring that you will receive high-quality care for years to come.

 Though entrance fees can be quite expensive — ranging from $80,000 to $750,000 in New Hampshire — some CCRCs will reimburse this money to you or your estate whenever you leave the community.
+Understanding refund policies and how entrance fees affect your monthly costs is essential.

 Monthly Fees